What Is Glass?

 Advantages of Glass

-There are many advantages of using glass in construction, Those properties are as follows.
+When discussing the advantages and disadvantages of glass, we find that there are many advantages of using glass in construction.
+Those properties are as follows.

 - Good Transparency: One of the best transparent materials is glass which allows passing the light, and the objects behind the glass are visible clearly.
 The main advantage of using glass is you can connect the outer world visually.
 If the door and windows are closed, then the glass allows to enter the light and saves the energy of electricity.